Die Matie: Financing

-Although Die Matie receives a small subsidy from Stellenbosch University's Student Affairs Department, all printing costs and some of the office upkeep is covered by advertisements, which are the responsibility of Die Maties advertising manager (also a student and member of the editorial team).
+Although Die Matie receives a small subsidy from SU's Student Affairs Department and the Die Matie Alumni Trust for printing costs and some of the office upkeep, the paper also collects income through advertisements on its website and social media platforms.
+Advertising is the responsibility of Die Maties Treasurer, Events and Merch Manager (also a student and member of the editorial team).